RalfJung/git-mirror/README.md

 concerning this configuration.

-Now add a file called `local/hooks/repo-specific/git-mirror` to your `gitolite-admin` repository, make ii executable, and give it the following
+Now add a file called `local/hooks/repo-specific/git-mirror` to your `gitolite-admin` repository, make it executable, and give it the following
 content:

     #!/bin/sh